We’ve already covered the basics of frontend development, so now it’s time to focus on another side of the coin – backend.

 Simplicity.
 Convenience.
 Clarity.

-We’ve already explained some of the most popular frontend frameworks in detail, so now it’s time to focus on the backend!
+We’ve already explained some of the most popular frontend development frameworks in detail, so now it’s time to focus on the backend!

 When it comes to Java frameworks, there is an undisputed leader – Spring Framework.
 It is composed of many sub-frameworks for handling different parts of an application.
 The most popular are: